The Kissing Bug-What You Need To Know

 The Kissing Bug – What You Need to Know

 What is The Kissing Bug?
 It’s the latest bug featured in the news, and it’s spreading across the United States.
 It’s called The Kissing Bug, but don’t let the innocuous name fool you.
 It can be deadly.
 The Kissing Bug is an inch long and can cause a rare parasitic infection called Chagas disease.
 It’s called the “kissing bug” because of its habit of biting around the face and lips to feed on blood while people sleep.
 While the bite is not deadly, the bug typically defecates on the bite after and the parasite can be transferred in the bug’s feces.
 Yes.
 That’s what it does!

-Experts say that we should have heightened awareness of the Kissing Bug, and it’s potential health threat.
+Experts say that we should have heightened awareness of the Kissing Bug, and it’s a potential health threat.
 For more information, we have provided links to 2 recent articles about the Kissing Bug.